ebiperej/ebiperej/README.md

 Data Science and Machine Learning Enthusiast
 -------------------

 I am a skilled web developer with years of experience building efficient solutions to complex problems.
-I specialize in using various programming languages, frameworks, and technologies to create customized and scalable web applications and websites.
-I'm a collaborative team player with excellent communication skills, who enjoys working closely with clients to understand their needs and deliver functional and visually appealing solutions.
+In addition to my web development expertise, I also possess a strong background in data science and machine learning.
+I specialize in using various programming languages, frameworks, and technologies to create customized and scalable web applications and websites that incorporate data-driven functionalities.

+My proficiency in data science and machine learning allows me to enhance web applications with intelligent features such as predictive analytics, recommendation systems, and natural language processing.
+I have experience implementing algorithms and models to extract insights from large datasets, enabling businesses to make informed decisions based on data-driven analysis.

+As a collaborative team player, I thrive in working closely with clients to understand their unique requirements and translate them into functional and visually appealing solutions.
+I have excellent communication skills, which enable me to effectively convey technical concepts to non-technical stakeholders, ensuring a smooth and productive collaboration throughout the development process.

+Whether you need a web application that leverages data science techniques or a visually appealing website with seamless functionality, I am well-equipped to deliver high-quality solutions that meet your specific needs.

 * 🌍  I'm based in Nigeria